Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 # OS Configuration

 The OS for each Raspberry Pi is [RASPBIAN BUSTER 2020-02-14](https://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/2020-02-13-raspbian-buster.zip) It's the desktop version.
-You can go with the LITE edition, but it was easier for me to just go with imaging the card.
+You can go with the LITE edition, but it was easier for me to just go with imaging the card with the desktop version.

 A total of 5 Raspberry Pis will be configured.
 Here are their names and IP addresses: